GOkwori/Grizk-Gallery/README.md

 #### The Home Page

-The home page of The Quiz Arms displays the sites name as a title and then a container which holds some welcome text, including alerting the users that they can navigate back to the home page at any time by clicking on the page name.
-Below this are three buttons, how to play, play and high scores.
+The home page is thoughtfully designed to provide an engaging and immersive experience.
+The home page displays the site's name as a title and then different containers holding an autoplaying carousel containing 3 slides of different artworks, about us, latest release, upcoming exhibitions and visit our location sections.

 ![Home page image](documentation/features/home-page.PNG)

-The how to play  button opens a modal showing the user how to play the game.
-The modal contains a close button which will close the modal, and show the home page again.
+The Autoplaying Carousel on the Grizk Art Gallery home page is a dynamic feature that automatically transitions between three distinct slides, each showcasing different artworks.
+Here's how it works:
+* Dynamic Visuals: The carousel is designed to be visually engaging, featuring high-quality images of various contemporary and digital artworks.
+These images change seamlessly to capture your attention and provide a diverse artistic experience.

+* Autoplay Functionality: The carousel operates on an autoplay mechanism, meaning it automatically transitions from one slide to the next after a set duration.

 ![Modal open image](documentation/features/modal.png)